fallen-icarus/cardano-loans/README.md

   | OfferDatum
       { loanBeaconSym :: CurrencySymbol -- ^ Policy Id of the beacon minting policy.
       , lenderId :: TokenName -- ^ The payment pubkey hash for the lender.
-      , loanAsset :: (CurrencySymbol,TokenName) -- ^ The asset to be loand out.
+      , loanAsset :: (CurrencySymbol,TokenName) -- ^ The asset to be loaned out.
       , loanPrinciple :: Integer -- ^ The amount of the loan asset to be loaned out.
       , loanTerm :: POSIXTime -- ^ The length of time where the loan will be active.
       , loanInterest :: Rational -- ^ The non-compounding interest rate.